-- On Tuesday during our first class session you will request an account using this Google Form.
+- Following our first class session you will request an account using this Google Form.
 You will then receive an e-mail with a link to create a domain on KSCopen

-- In class you will do a WP installation to create a project/portfolio site on your domain and a second WP install to create a subdirectory that will be your blog for this course.
+- On Thursday, in class, you will do a WP installation to create a project/portfolio site on your domain and a second WP install to create a subdirectory that will be your blog for this course.

 A student who did this in my Environmental Studies class, a biology major Mickayla Johnston, first created a domain on kscopen.org with the web address (or URL) http://mickaylajohnston.kscopen.org/